Skip to content

 If your active household is looking for a loyal friend who wants to please you, then a golden retriever is one of the best dog breeds for your family.
 You’ll need to be able to give them the attention it needs.
 If your family is often away from home, golden retrievers might not be the breed for you.
 Training the breed can be easy.
 Just make sure you have treats at the ready.
 If you reward your dog for good behavior, then training can be an energetic and fun affair.

 To ensure that your furniture and sanity remain intact, the experienced staff at Desert Sky K9 can help strengthen the bond between you and your family’s new friend.
-Our licensed and certified trainer Mark Govoni has over 27 years of experience and can assist you with your training needs.
 Please feel free to call us at 602-510-5877 or schedule a complimentary consultation so we can learn more about your needs.